 - attend prestigious graduate schools throughout the U.S. and abroad.

 UW-Eau Claire's McNair Program, funded through a grant from the U. S. Department of Education, began in 2000.
-Since then 161 UW-Eau Claire students have taken part or are currently engaged in the program.
-Thirty-five of our 128 graduated McNair Scholars now hold the doctorate.
-An additional fifty-five hold masters degrees.
+Since then 173 UW-Eau Claire students have taken part or are currently engaged in the program.
+Thirty-five of our 153 graduated McNair Scholars now hold the doctorate.
+An additional sixty-one hold masters degrees.

-To date our Scholars pursue(d) advanced degrees in 60 graduate institutions in 26 different states and in four foreign countries.
-Our Scholars have successfully competed for prestigious national and international awards including Mellon, Truman, Fulbright, Newberry, Woodrow Wilson, Gilman, Mitchem, Ford, Abraham Lincoln, Truman-Albright, Boren, Phi Kappa Phi, Deutsche Paedogogische Austauschdienst, FLAS, National Science Foundation, and National Institute of Drug Abuse Fellowships.
-They have held or currently hold research internships or postdoctoral fellowships from the National Institutes of Health, the Los Alamos National Laboratory, the National Center for Drug Control, the Mayo Clinic, the Woodrow Wilson Center for International Relations, NASA, NSF's Inter-American Observatory in Chile, the National Center for Drug Abuse, the National Park Service, the New York State Council on the Humanities, the British Museum, the Forschungsinstitut fuer Physicalische-Chemie in Graz, Austria, and the Prokofiev-Arkiv in Moskow.
+To date our Scholars pursue(d) advanced degrees in 71 graduate institutions in 29 different states and in six foreign countries.
+Our Scholars have successfully competed for prestigious national and international awards including Mellon, Truman, Fulbright, Rhodes, Newberry, Woodrow Wilson, Gilman, Mitchem, Ford, Abraham Lincoln, Truman-Albright, Boren, Phi Kappa Phi, Deutsche Paedogogische Austauschdienst, FLAS, National Science Foundation, and National Institute of Drug Abuse Fellowships.
+They have held or currently hold research internships or postdoctoral fellowships from the National Institutes of Health, the Los Alamos National Laboratory, the National Center for Drug Control, the Mayo Clinic, the Woodrow Wilson Center for International Relations, NASA, NSF's Inter-American Observatory in Chile, the National Center for Drug Abuse, the National Park Service, the New York State Council on the Humanities, the British Museum, L'Institut de Physique et Chimie des Materiaux de Strasbourg, the Forschungsinstitut fuer Physicalische-Chemie in Graz, Austria, and the Prokofiev-Arkiv in Moskow.

 * McNair Scholars are academically talented 1st generation college students from low-income families OR academically talented students from racial/ethnic groups that are underrepresented among American doctoral recipients.